magento/devdocs/src/tools/site-wide-analysis.md

 1. After downlloading and installing the agent, you must [configure it to run](#run-the-agent) using one of the following methods:

-   -  Daemon service (preferred if you have root access)
+   -  Service (preferred if you have root access)
    -  Cron

 ### Manual